domengabrovsek/cg-gcp/README.md

 Steps:

-- Replace [INSERT_YOUR_NAME_HERE] with your name in all files to ensure unique naming that won't clash with other people's deployments.
+- Replace luka with your name in all files to ensure unique naming that won't clash with other people's deployments.

 - Build the Docker image locally using the prepared node script.
 Run the command npm run docker:build.
-This will build the Docker image locally and name it fastify-api-[INSERT_YOUR_NAME_HERE].
+This will build the Docker image locally and name it fastify-api-luka.

 - Tag the image using the command npm run docker:tag.
-This will rename your image to gcr.io/gcp-competence-group/fastify-api-[INSERT_YOUR_NAME_HERE].
+This will rename your image to gcr.io/gcp-competence-group/fastify-api-luka.

 - Push the image using the command npm run docker:push.
 The "name" of the image equals the full repository URL to it.
 - Check the URL <https://console.cloud.google.com/gcr/images/gcp-competence-group?project=gcp-competence-group> to see your pushed image.